UoA-eResearch/git-novice/episodes/09-conflict.md

 Add a new file to it,
 and modify an existing file (your instructor will tell you which one).
-When asked by your instructor, pull her changes from the repository to create a conflict, then resolve it.
+When asked by your instructor, pull their changes from the repository to create a conflict, then resolve it.